World Teachers’ Day 2021 is on Tuesday, 5 October 2021.

 - Teacher’s Day is a global observance.
 It is not a public holiday.

 - UNESCO allocates a Theme for this Day every year.

 - More than 100 countries commemorate World Teachers’ Day and each country holds its own celebrations.

-- First World Teachers’ Day was held on 5 October 1994, on the occasion of the anniversary of 1966 ILO/UNESCO Recommendation concerning the Status of Teachers.
+- First World Teachers’ Day was held on 5 October 1994, on the occasion of the anniversary of the 1966 ILO/UNESCO Recommendation concerning the Status of Teachers.

 - This Recommendation narrates the rights, responsibilities, standards, recruitment, and teaching and learning conditions of the teachers.